-These tasty and colorful Rustic Chicken Salad Stuffed Tomatoes are a healthy option for a brunch, luncheon or dinner.
+These tasty and colorful Rustic Chicken Salad Stuffed Tomatoes are a healthy option for brunch, luncheon, or dinner.
 They do not require any cooking or baking time and are quick and easy to assemble.
-Plus, they are gluten-free!
+They are also easy to make gluten-free!

 There are several options when it comes to your selection of chicken.
 Feel free to use a rotisserie, baked, broiled or canned chicken.

-A few extra additions might include a couple tablespoons of pickle relish, a chopped hard-boiled egg or two, diced red peppers and/or fresh cilantro.
+A few extra additions might include a couple of tablespoons of pickle relish, a chopped hard-boiled egg or two, diced red peppers, and/or fresh cilantro.
 You can even play around with extra seasonings such as a pinch or two of curry and red or black pepper.

 Fresh garden ripe tomatoes are always the best.
 However since I made this recipe during the off-season, I purchased tomatoes at the grocery store.